This is a collection of frequently asked questions about the Segmented Inner Organs of the Visible Human.

 How is the label volume organized?

-Just like color and CT data, the label volume comes as a stack of numbered images.
+Just like color and CT data, the label volume comes as a stack of numbered cross-sectional images.
 Color, CT and label images with the same number represent different properties of the same voxels.
 Instead of colors or intensity values, a label image contains numbers, indicating the shape of the different anatomical structures, as determined in the segmentation process.
 To find out which objects are represented by these numbers, have a look at the object list.

 Why can’t I see anything on the label images?